awqx/awqx.github.io/_posts/2023-01-01-yappyhewnear.md

 title: Yappy Hew Near!
 author: me
 words: 770
+excerpt: When I figured out that I could make significant changes to my life at any time of the year, New Year's Resolutions lost their luster.
+But in honor of my worst year on record (age 5 is probably a top contender, but I don't really remember it), feeling like I'm wiping the slate clean seems nice.
 ---
 When I figured out that I could make significant changes to my life at any time of the year, New Year's Resolutions lost their luster.
 But in honor of my worst year on record (age 5 is probably a top contender, but I don't really remember it), feeling like I'm wiping the slate clean seems nice.